scottcarver/wp-inquirist/README.md

 # WP Inquirist 🕵️

-**Allow your theme to ask for plugins!** This plugin `requires` the  [TGMPA v2.6.1](http://tgmpluginactivation.com/) library so you can get straight to the task of requiring plugins within your theme (or plugin!).
-View the [WP Inquirist](https://github.com/scottcarver/wp-inquirist) Github repository (this) for the source code.
+**Allow your theme to ask for plugins!** This plugin includes the  [TGMPA v2.6.1](http://tgmpluginactivation.com/) library so you can get straight to the task of requiring plugins within your theme (or plugin).

 <!-- ![Tux, the Linux mascot](https://place-hold.it/1280x720) -->